sveljko/cppbound/README.md

 It's actually non-trivial to come up with the actual final range and we just never had a need for this.
 If someone does find a need for this, it could be added.

+### Comparison might be done at compile time

+If you have two integers of distinct ranges:

+    cobi<int, -5, -1> x;
+	cobi<int, 0, 5> y;

+then comparing them might be done at compile time:

+    constexpr bool same = x == y;

+That is `same` is a compile time constant equaling `false`, which might come in handy in certain situations.

 ### Most integers are ints